 All channels MUST be configured with security tokens and non-authenticated operations (GetChannels and CreateChannel) only respond to recognized systems based on the identity check (such as checking their certificates).

-At this level of security, ws-ISBM Service Providers MAY use 3rd party services (Key Management Services) to encrypt/decrypt security tokens on demand.
+At this level of security, ISBM Service Providers MAY use 3rd party services (Key Management Services) to encrypt/decrypt security tokens on demand.

 Usage Scenarios